 1st Retina Macbook Pro 13 (Macbook 10,2)

 This post will reflect the Late 2012 ‘Retina’ MacBook Pro & the Early 2013 MacBook Pro, the 13″ model of course.
 I believe this is the main model of the MacBook & even Apple line up.
-There is the MacBook Air in 11″ and 13″, the small MacMini, the Macbook in 13″ and then 15″, the iMac in 21.5″ and 27″ and then finally the Mac Pro, which was the big aluminum desktop.
+There is the MacBook Air in 11″ and 13″, the small MacMini, the Macbook in 13″ and then 15″, the iMac in 21.5″ and 27″ and then finally the Mac Pro, which was the big aluminum desktop which got phased out for the trash can Mac.

 Good day everyone!
 I have a friend who is a photographer and videographer who has been using the famous DankPad T420s with an M14x Alienware display that I lent him.